ShanaSkydancer/candidate-test-d169adde/README-Charne.md

 # Candidate Notes - Charné Banger

 Hello!
 Thank you for taking the time to review my coding task.
 Please see below for my changes and some of my thoughts.

+## What I Changed (per goal)

+1. Setup synchronisation of Redux store state
+- For this I removed the need for two slices (`navUser` and `dashboardUser`) and created a shared slice `user` for both to use.
+Since the data, actions and reducers were exactly the same, there is no need for two slices.
+- I created one shared store that both MFE components could get access to and update the user profiles work status.
+Doing it this way keeps both MFEs in sync on updates.
+This is a good pattern because you can continue to add to the `combineReducers` whether you want to share more state across components or have separate reducers for different for state that one would need and not necessarily the other.
+- I then used the new shared state and call it in `UserAvatar` and `WorkStatusCard` components.

+2. Improve the usability/design of the dashboard availability component

+3. Fix the navigation's availability update component